 Airside Users must comply with all lawful directions given from time to time by Melbourne Airport in relation to the provision and installation of suppressors in motor vehicles or other plant and equipment from time to time at the Airport to prevent interference with radio or television transmission or reception or with any computer, radar, communication or other electronic equipment.

-4.2.2.4 Rules for Drivers Operating Airside
+Rules for Drivers Operating Airside

-Airside driving rules outlined in the Rules for Drivers Operating Airside at the Airport - Level 2, Level 3 and Level 4 booklets must be followed at all times.
+Airside driving rules outlined in the ADA Level 2, Level 3/4 handbooks must be followed at all times.